Dylan-Liew/definitely-not-java/docs/13-overloading.md

 ## Method Signature Components
 - Method name
-- Parameter types
-- Parameter order
 - Number of parameters
+- Types of parameters
+- Order of parameters
+- Class name (Optional)
 - Does NOT include:
     - Return type
     - Parameter names